rabbitmq/rabbitmq-website/site/channels.md

 and not those of clients.

 Given both of these factors, limiting the number of channels used per connection is highly recommended.
-As a rule of thumb, most applications can use a single digit number of channels per connection.
+As a guideline, most applications can use a single digit number of channels per connection.
 Those with particularly high concurrency rates (usually such applications are [consumers](./consumers.html)) can start with one channel per thread/process/coroutine and switch to channel pooling when metrics suggest that the original model is no longer sustainable, e.g. because it consumes